 Our international operations generate revenues denominated in local currencies, and because we derive a significant portion of our income from non-U.S.-denominated revenue, our results of operations could be adversely affected to the extent the dollar value of non-U.S.-denominated revenue is reduced due to a strengthening of the U.S. dollar.
 We generally invest cash generated by our international operations in securities denominated in local currencies.
 As of December 31, 2012 and 2011, approximately 21% and 25%, respectively, of our invested assets were held by our international operations and were invested primarily in non-U.S.-denominated securities.
-Although investing in securities denominated in local currencies limits the effect of currency exchange rate fluctuation on local operating results, we remain exposed to the impact of fluctuations in exchange rates as we translate the operating results of our foreign operations in exchange rates.
-Our investments in non-U.S.-denominated securities are subject to fluctuations in exchange rates.
-Our investments in non-U.S.-denominated securities are subject to fluctuations in our consolidated financial statements.
+Although investing in securities denominated in local currencies limits the effect of currency exchange rate fluctuation on local operating results, we remain exposed to the impact of fluctuations in exchange rates as we translate the operating results of our foreign operations into our consolidated financial statements.
 We currently do not hedge this exposure, and as a result, period-to-period comparability of our results of operations is affected by fluctuations in exchange rates.
-Our investments in non-U.S.-denominated securities are subject to fluctuations in non-U.S. subsidiaries to their parent companies in the United States.
+Our investments in non-U.S.-denominated securities are subject to fluctuations in non-U.S. securities and currency markets, and those markets can be volatile.
+Non-U.S. currency fluctuations also affect the value of any dividends paid by our non-U.S. subsidiaries to their parent companies in the United